fulati/Airbnb-Price-Prediction-Model/README.md

 - **Evaluation Results**:
   - **Random Forest**: RMSE of 0.7920 and R² score of 0.4058.
   - **Linear Regression**: RMSE of 0.8295 and R² score of 0.3482.

+Conclusion:
+In this analysis, I developed and evaluated Linear Regression (LR) and Random Forest (RF) models to predict Airbnb listing prices.
+The Random Forest model performed better, with an RMSE of 0.7920 and an R² of 0.4058, compared to the Linear Regression model's RMSE of 0.8295 and R² of 0.3482.
+While the Random Forest model showed improved accuracy, the relatively low R² scores suggest that there is room for further enhancement through additional feature engineering and model refinement.